November 16, 2020

 • Open = means that the courses are often free of charge and without admission restrictions – thus “open” – offered.

-• Online = states that the course only takes place online and therefore is independent of location and centrally accessible.
+• Online = indicates that the course takes place solely online, making it location-independent and centrally accessible.

-• Course = defines the course as a self-contained event with fixed start and end times.
+• Course = defines the course as a self-contained event with a fixed start and end time.

-This means: In general, MOOCs are online courses with very large numbers of participants, which usually take place over several weeks and are often completely free of charge.
-Originally, they were introduced at American universities to provide as many students as possible with knowledge in the form of videos, literature recommendations, or supplementary scripts.
+This means: Generally, MOOCs are online courses with very large participant numbers, usually taking place over several weeks and often completely free of charge.
+They were originally introduced at American universities to provide as many students as possible with knowledge in the form of videos, literature recommendations, or supplementary scripts.

-Meanwhile, MOOCs are used in all possible areas and are therefore a good starting point to expand one's knowledge.
-Some companies also have MOOCs that aim to answer all questions regarding the workplace.
-Over time, some differentiations have emerged, such as: cMOOC, xMOOC, bMOOC, and smMOOC.
+Nowadays, MOOCs are used in all possible areas and are therefore a good starting point for expanding one's knowledge.
+There are also MOOCs in some companies that aim to answer all questions regarding one's own workplace.
+Over time, some differentiations have also formed, such as: cMOOC, xMOOC, bMOOC, and smMOOC.

 Conclusion: Massive Open Online Course in Practice

-MOOCs can look quite different and be used for all possible areas.
-In principle, MOOCs are best suited for large institutions such as universities that can support many participants at once.
+MOOCs can take very different forms and be used in various fields.
+In principle, MOOCs are best suited for large institutions like universities that can support many course participants at once.

-Because the support of participants in MOOCs can only be minimal, most companies and smaller institutions opt for other course solutions: In closed online courses with fewer participants, individuals can be supported more individually, resulting in a higher success rate.
+As the support for participants in MOOCs can only be minimal, most companies and smaller institutions opt for other course solutions: In closed online courses with fewer participants, individuals can be supported more personally, resulting in a higher success rate.

-MOOC is just one of many abbreviations in the world of further education.
-You can already find the following definitions in our blog:
+MOOC is just one of many abbreviations in the world of continuing education.
+The following definitions can already be found in our blog:

 • Live Online Training